 - The Poster must include the title of the work, and the name and affiliation of each author.

-- Authors will be asked to submit their e-poster into a single stream when uploading.
+- Authors will be asked to provide up to 3 keywords for their poster when uploading.

 - Files should be uploaded in PDF format, at a high resolution, composite CMYK.